YoungjaeKim/japanese-sentiment-analysis-huggingface-flask-api/ReadMe.md

 ## Introduction

-This repo demonstrates simple Japanese sentiment analysis by using Huggingface model; https://huggingface.co/jarvisx17/japanese-sentiment-analysis
+This repo demonstrates an API server that serves Japanese sentiment analysis by using Huggingface model, https://huggingface.co/jarvisx17/japanese-sentiment-analysis

-It wraps model to Flask api server.
-The server returns results as Positive and Negative from 0 to 1 independently.
+The server returns Positive and Negative values from 0 to 1 individually.

 ## Request
 ```json